lobolab/mergem/docs/source/usage.rst

 ::

-    merge_results = mergem.merge([model1, model2, ..], objective)
+    merge_results = mergem.merge(input_models, set_objective='merge', exact_sto=False)

-where the models can be COBRApy model objects, or filenames and objective can be 'merge' or model number ('1', 2', '3', etc.).
+* :code:`input_models` is a list of COBRApy model objects or strings specifying file names.
+* :code:`set_objective` specifies if the objective functions are merged ('merge') or copied from a single model (specifying the index of the model: '1', 2', '3', etc.).
+* :code:`exact_sto` is set to true for using exact stoichiometry when merging reactions.

 Other mergem functions